zhihangfu/WordSearch/README.md

 ### Propeties
  > ```WordSearch.Grid```
- Description: It is the WordSearch Grid where all letters are stored.
+ Description: It is the WordSearch Grid (as a list of lists) where all letters are stored.